bredelings/BAli-Phy/doc/man/character-properties.md

 **--above=PROBABILITY**
 : Select columns whose conditioned or model-averaged posterior mean probability is strictly greater than _PROBABILITY_ (default: 0.5).
-A shared representative is chosen using the conditioned view before either threshold is applied.
+The letter with the highest conditional probability is chosen before either threshold is applied; if the conditional summary is unavailable, the highest overall probability is used.

 **--highest[=PERCENT]**
 : Instead select the highest-probability percentage of letters, with an